 See Also:Oracle Streams Concepts and Administration for more information about Oracle Streams information in the alert log

-If you want to completely remove the Oracle Streams configuration at a database, then complete the following steps:
+To completely remove the Oracle Streams configuration at a database, complete the following steps:

 In SQL*Plus, connect to the database as an administrative user.